KyleLJohnson/Take-Home-Engineering-Challenge/README.md

   <h1>Thinking Out Loud</h1>

   <h2>Rationale Behind Technical Choice</h2>
   When I first saw the large data files I immediately thought of Python.
-Due to the time constraint with Python along with a few modules, I could get something working outputting quickly.
+Due to the time constraint with Python along with a few modules, I could get something working outputting quickly. <strong>I'm not a Data Scientist</strong> but Python is a great tool for this sort of problem and I have some knowledge of Pandas (Python Data Analysis Library)

   I converted one of the taxi zones file to a CSV to make this work.